Why Isn’t Everyone an Environmentalist?

 And how people don’t value its gifts and resources.

-One thought that crossed my mind is that we don’t see where things come from.
-We don’t see milk being collected, or food being harvested, or the process it takes to make a computer.
+There’s a clear disconnect for us from where things originate, and how they get to us.
+For instance, we don’t see milk being collected, or food being grown and harvested, or the process it takes to make a computer.
 If we want any of those things, we just hop over to the store, and they are on the shelves.

 We’re so disconnected from the process any longer that we almost have the sense that things just… appear.